What Is Excise Tax? Definition, Types & Examples

 Given that they are typically applied to very specific goods or services, excise taxes often display great variance in terms of their rates and applicability.
 Determining the correct excise tax rate can be a complex task heavily influenced by the category of the product or service; the intended policy goals; and the jurisdiction in which the product or service is purchased.

+Choosing which manner to impose the tax can have significant impacts on both consumers and producers.
 For example, a high ad valorem tax might be most effective for expensive luxury goods, discouraging excessive consumption.
 However, a fixed per-unit tax might be preferred for harmful substances like alcohol or tobacco, where the goal is to decrease consumption across all price points.

 Moreover, the location of purchase can drastically influence the excise tax.
 States, countries and even local jurisdictions have different rates for the same goods.